India: Demographics

 Migration from rural to urban areas has been an important dynamic in India's recent history.
 The number of people living in urban areas grew by 31.2% between 1991 and 2001.
 In 2001, over 70% lived in rural areas.
 The level of urbanisation increased further from 27.81% in the 2001 census to 31.16% in the 2011 census.
-The slowing down of the overall population growth rate was due to the sharp decline in the growth rate in rural areas since 1991.
-In the 2011 census, there were 53 million-plus urban agglomerations in India.
-Among them Mumbai, Delhi, Kolkata, Chennai, Bengaluru, Hyderabad and Ahmedabad, in decreasing order by population.
+The overall population growth rate slowed because rural growth declined sharply after 1991.
+In the 2011 census, there were 53 million-plus urban agglomerations in India, among them Mumbai, Delhi, Kolkata, Chennai, Bangalore, Hyderabad and Ahmedabad, in decreasing order by population.